aferikoglou/CollectiveHLS/README.md

   doi      = {10.1109/LES.2023.3330610}
 }

+@inproceedings{ferikoglou2024data,
+  title     = {Data-driven HLS optimization for reconfigurable accelerators}, author    = {Ferikoglou, Aggelos and Kakolyris, Andreas and Kypriotis, Vasilis and Masouros, Dimosthenis and Soudris, Dimitrios and Xydis, Sotirios}, booktitle = {Proceedings of the 61st ACM/IEEE Design Automation Conference}, pages     = {1--6}, year      = {2024}
+}

 @article{ferikoglou2024collectivehls,
   title     = {CollectiveHLS: A Collaborative Approach to High-Level Synthesis Design Optimization}, author    = {Ferikoglou, Aggelos and Kakolyris, Andreas and Masouros, Dimosthenis and Soudris, Dimitrios and Xydis, Sotirios},